-Before beginning practicum, students must complete 20 supervised hours of observation of speech-language pathology and 5 supervised hours of observation of audiology.
+Before beginning practicum, students must complete 25 supervised hours of observation of speech-language pathology.
 With this accomplished, as well as completion of the prerequisite courses, graduate students are ready to begin clinical practicum at the university under the close supervision of ASHA certified faculty.

 Sites of Clinical Practicum